Network Fragmentation & Gap Resolution in Utility Network GIS

 return error_table

 These diagnostic routines form the operational backbone of broader topology governance and must be scheduled during maintenance windows to avoid contention with active field edits.
-Automated Error Handling & Flagging should route critical findings to incident management systems while suppressing informational noise during routine sync cycles.
+Critical findings should route to incident management systems while informational records are suppressed during routine sync cycles.

 Connectivity Rule Enforcement & Spatial Alignment